 Putting a little soil over the concrete surface won’t do the job.
 The grass needs to establish its roots properly.
 Concrete is solid, it easily heats up in the summer and isn’t as porous as soil.
 With that in mind, to answer the question of whether laying turf on concrete is possible:

-Things to consider when laying AstroTurf on concrete?
+Things to consider when laying synthetic grass on concrete:

 Laying synthetic grass on paving slabs or pure concrete is easy and doesn’t require much maintenance afterwards.

-- A couple of holes need to be drilled in the cement for a better drainage (in case of puddles forming there after spraying it with a hose).
+- A couple of holes need to be drilled in the cement for better drainage (in case of puddles forming thereafter spraying it with a hose).
 After all, you don’t want ponds in your yard after every rainfall.

 - A slight gradient may be enough for the water to run off, but it really depends on the condition of the yard itself.